CesarChaparro1974/Financial_Analysis_Project/README.md

 • Verify that each single market belongs to a one subzone and one region only. #### Handle Missing Data:
-• Identify and address missing values in key columns like gross_price, manufacturing_cost, and sold_quantity.<br>
+• Identify and address missing values in key columns like gross_price, manufacturing_cost, and sold_quantity.
-• Impute or remove records with missing data as appropriate.<br>
+• Impute or remove records with missing data as appropriate.
-# Feature Engineering:
+#### Feature Engineering:
 • Create new features like gross_profit, net_profit, profit_margin, and net_profit_margin for
 further analysis.
 • Aggregate data by fiscal_year, market, platform, etc., to facilitate trend analysis.
 Exploratory Data Analysis (EDA)
 Descriptive Statistics:
 • Calculate mean, median, and standard deviation for revenue, profit, and margin metrics.
-• Identify outliers or unusual trends in the data. #### Trend Analysis:
+• Identify outliers or unusual trends in the data.<br>
+# Trend Analysis:
 • Plot revenue, profit, and margin over time to visualize trends.
-• Use time series analysis to forecast future revenue and profit. #### Segment Analysis:
+• Use time series analysis to forecast future revenue and profit.<br>
+# Segment Analysis:
 • Break down revenue and profit by platform, market, region, and category.
 • Identify which segments contribute most to overall profitability. #### Correlation Analysis:
 • Analyze the relationship between different metrics (e.g., how does discount percentage affect